acr197/acr197/README.md

 # Nice to meet you 👋

-This GitHub is where I share and brag about using AI to turn messy workflows and everyday annoyances into clean, user-friendly products and automations that make everybody's lives easier.
+This GitHub is where I share and nerd out about using AI to turn messy marketing workflows and tasks into clean, automated products and automations that make everybody's lives easier.

 ## 🧩 My experience spans multiple roles:
-**Data Governance
+* Data governance
-Marketing Operations
+* Marketing operations
-Media Technology
+* Media technology
-Fintech Compliance/AML
+* Fintech
-Workflow Automation
+* Workflow automation
-Product-minded tool building, from conceptualization to creation**
+* Product-minded tool building; from conceptualization to creation

-Check out my [LinkedIn](https://www.linkedin.com/in/andrewry/) and reach out!
+Check out my [LinkedIn](https://www.linkedin.com/in/AndrewRy) and reach out!

 ## ⚙️ What You’ll Find Here
 - **Capstone AI Project (Modal.io)**: Automating a weekly cross-client reporting process with LLM prompt engineering
 - **Work Automation**: VBA + API mashups to replace tedious manual reporting
-- **BI RAG Project**: AI assistant that answers questions using sanitized docs and recordings as context
+- **Analytics RAG Project**: AI assistant that answers questions using sanitized docs, decks, and transcripts as context
 - **Home Projects**: Smart-home automations and browser scripts for finance
 - **Chrome Extension**: AI-built extension for a one-click investment snapshot with instant AI insights